linuxelitebr/san/README.md

 Until a root cause fix is implemented, operational workarounds are necessary to maintain service availability.

-## References

-- Red Hat Solution Article: [FC connectivity issues with Hitachi storage]
-- Hitachi Technical Bulletin: [FC path stability recommendations]
-- HBA Vendor Advisory: [Driver compatibility matrix]

 ---

-*Note: This is a known issue affecting initial LUN discovery from Hitachi storage arrays.
-While the workaround is effective and permanent for each LUN, it prevents full automation of storage provisioning workflows.*
+*Note: This is a known issue affecting only initial LUN discovery on nodes without previously mapped LUNs.
+Once the first LUN is successfully mapped, connectivity remains stable with no intermittent losses.*